 In his empowering interview, Wim explains the long term effects of his traumatic birth and how it affected his psyche for years.
-He journeyed through life, experimenting different practices, philosophies, and esoteric disciplines, looking for the one thing that could help him explain what was in the depth of his mind and soul.
+He journeyed through life, experimenting with different practices, philosophies, and esoteric disciplines, looking for the one thing that could help him explain what was in the depth of his mind and soul.

 Then he found the water.
 Freezing cold water.